 Another tree ketubah (are you noticing a pattern?)
 I Carry Your Heart II Ketubah‘s earthy tones touches couples planting their roots to start their own family trees together.

-A traditional and classic ketubah we are proud to still have the Trees of Life Gold Ketubah available no matter how many years go by.
-This ketubah has multiple elements we know everyone loves; trees, “I am my beloved and my beloved is mine” at the top, flecks of gold, and it comes in a variety of text options for every Jewish wedding.
+A traditional and classic ketubah this has multiple elements we know everyone loves; trees, “I am my beloved and my beloved is mine” at the top, flecks of gold, and a variety of text options for every Jewish wedding.

 Now you can get Michelle Rummel’s Infinity of Love Ketubah and match your invitation for your nuptials.
 We have loved, and shepped nachas (yiddish/Jewish for “brings us joy and pride”), watching Rummel’s designs grow into your homes with her extensive line of sheets, accessories and now fabrics.
 See the full line of invitations here.